huy/bash_vim_tmux_quickstart/react_state_vs_props.md

 **state vs props**

 Props which is passed when instantiating component is immutable.
 State on the other hand is mutable.
+State is reserved only for interactivity, that is, data that changes over time.

     const scaleNames = {
       c: 'Celsius',